hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-10-14-decoding-emotion.md

 <figcaption>We can configure the strength of each feature to see how it affects the image.</figcaption>
 </figure> -->

-I created an [emotion explorer tool](https://hytopoulos.github.io/subsite/sae-feats) to help explore sparse autoencoder features.
-This tool displays a radial dendrogram of features, colored by the emotions they are associated and sized according to their activation strength.
+I created an [emotion explorer tool](https://hytopoulos.github.io/subsite/sae-feats) to help understand sparse autoencoder features.
+This tool displays a radial dendrogram of features, colored by the emotions they are most associated with and sized according to their activation strength.
 You can select a feature to query Reddit for images that most closely align with the feature:

 <figure>
 <img src="{{ page.sae_feats }}">